-The liver is made up of two sections: the right and left lobes.
+The two main sections of the liver are the right and left lobes.
 Blood flows into the liver from the hepatic artery and the portal vein.
-Blood from the hepatic artery carries oxygen, while blood from the portal vein carries nutrients and waste products (toxins).
+Blood in the hepatic artery comes from the heart and carries oxygen, while blood in the portal vein comes from the stomach and carries nutrients and substances such as medicines or alcohol to the liver.

 - producing bile to help dissolve fat so it can be easily digested